hasnin24/School-Projects/README.md

 # School-Projects

 For all project you need Jupyter Notbook.
+ALl projects have file named full_python_code for complete walkthrough

 You can use Anaconda to get Jupyter Notbook.

-## Installation for MacOs
+## Installation for MacOS

-This link will guid you how to install Anaconda on MacOS
+This link will guide you how to install Anaconda on MacOS

 https://docs.anaconda.com/anaconda/install/mac-os/

 ## Installation for Windows

-This link will guid how to install Anaconda on Windows
+This link will guide how to install Anaconda on Windows

 https://docs.anaconda.com/anaconda/install/windows/

 ## Installation for Linux

-This link will guid you how to install Anaconda on Linux
+This link will guide you how to install Anaconda on Linux

 https://docs.anaconda.com/anaconda/install/linux/

-# Also You need to use Homebrew to visualize the Tree
+# use Homebrew to visualize the Tree

-Homebrew for MacOs and Linux copy and paste the command below into the terminal
+Homebrew for MacOS and Linux copy and paste the command below into the terminal

     /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"